Who is Scott Pruitt? 5 things to know about the EPA administrator

 As head of the government agency tasked with protecting the environment, Pruitt works with public servants to administer environmental laws, according to his EPA biography.

 Pruitt, 49, has found himself in controversy after it was discovered that he paid $50 a night to stay in a Washington, D.C., condominium linked to a lobbyist whose firm represents fossil fuel companies.
-He stayed in the single bedroom for about six months in 2017.
+He was also criticized for the substantial pay raises two of his closest aides received, despite the White House refusing to sign off on it.

+In an exclusive interview with Fox News, Pruitt defended the apartment rental as “an Airbnb situation.”
+He also said he had only just found out about the pay raises and has “corrected the action.”

 Read on for a look at Pruitt’s background.